shopware5/shopware/UPGRADE-5.6.md

 * Changed the `x-robots` header to `x-robots-tag`
 * Changed `Shopware\Models\Analytics\Repository::createAmountBuilder` to join with `left join` instead `inner join`
 * Changed default value of `Shopware\Models\Article\Image::$main` to 2
+* Added all global defined attachments to the order document mail sending

 ## 5.6.1